-I’m a writer who is passionate about health and wellbeing – my own, and other people’s – and that is what this blog is all about.
+I’m a writer who is passionate about health and wellbeing.
 For me, creativity is at the heart of being well.

 As part of my own health journey, I am writing a book that’s part memoir, part history, part fairytale.
 Mermaids and Monsters is the story of 200 years of breast cancer surgery, an exploration inspired by my own mastectomy and reconstruction and a quest to put my experience into perspective.
 I have watched my surgeon in theatre, created “Operation Orange” workshops demonstrating mastectomies on oranges, trawled through archives looking for nineteenth-century women’s experiences, and blogged about my findings (http://oncoplasticfruit.blogspot.com).
 I have been featured on BBC radio, and the Royal College of Surgeons has written about my work here.
 I am passionate about translating medical writing and making it more accessible for all, and have recently begun working with trainee doctors to help them do the same.